Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Set-AzHDInsightPersistedScriptAction.md

 ## SYNTAX

 ```
-Set-AzureRmHDInsightPersistedScriptAction [-ClusterName] <String> [-ScriptExecutionId] <Int64>
+Set-AzHDInsightPersistedScriptAction [-ClusterName] <String> [-ScriptExecutionId] <Int64>
  [-ResourceGroupName <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmHDInsightPersistedScriptAction** cmdlet sets a previously executed script action to be a persisted script action.
+The **Set-AzHDInsightPersistedScriptAction** cmdlet sets a previously executed script action to be a persisted script action.
 The specified script action must have previously succeeded.
 The script action will run each time the Azure HDInsight cluster is scaled up.